LEARNAcademy/syllabus/rails_model/active_record_relationships.md

-# Challenges
+## Challenge: Credit Cards and Owners

+## Set Up
+- Create a new rails application and database
-## Create a Database
+- Create a model for credit card

-After making your Rails app and creating the database, create migrations to generate the following tables:
 A credit card has a number, an expiration date, and an owner.
 An owner has a name and address, and can have multiple credit cards.

 ## Manipulating Data